 They sometimes nest in wall voids, under eaves and in sheds or any other darkened space that provides some shelter.

 Swarming bees are often seen in spring but there is little that can be done until they clump together, other than to avoid them.

 They are likely to move on and settle high up in a tree and encounters with swarms are usually brief.
 If hives do form on or near properties and bees become a threat, home owners are advised to call a professional operator and not attempt to remove bees themselves.
 Wear shoes outdoors if bees are nearby

 Bees play such an important role to the enviroment.
 Therefore in an effort to slow the drastically decling numbers of bees, where possible our pest control technicians will always attempt to capture bees, and work with local apiarists to safetly relocate them to a new home!

-In most cases we are successful in the safe relocation of bees, however if relocation isn't an option we will use an aerosol treatment.
-This treatment involves flushing the crevices and cracks.
+In most cases we are successful in the safe relocation of bees, however if relocation isn't an option we will use a pesticide treatment to eradicate them.

 Bees are insects belonging to the order Hymenoptera (membrane wing) along with ants and wasps.
 They have evolved from wasps but have become specialised for feeding on pollen and nectar.

 There are many thousands of species worldwide and they range in size from 2 mm to 40 mm in length.
 Some bees are solitary and some live in large social groups.

 Australia has about 1500 native species, some of which are stingless, none are considered to be aggressive and only a few have the capacity to sting people.
 The native bees however are not well suited to crop pollination and the European honey bee has been introduced for pollination and honey production.